Hi creative friends,

 Do you know what I love about ‘print & make’ projects… all the hard work is already done for you.

-I’ve just added my print files for this project to the November kit, so you don’t even need to resize all of the elements.
+I’ve added the print files for this project to Etsy, so you don’t even need to resize all of the elements.

 This project is ready for you to simply print, cut out and assemble!

 Print & Make file on Etsy.

 Matte photo paper – I used A4 250gsm photo paper – if you are in the US, look for photo paper with a cardstock thickness.